 PS5 Digital vs Xbox Series S games

-The available games for each console are going to be a huge deciding factor for a lot of gamers.
-The PS5 Digital will be able to play all the same titles as the standard PS5, with all enhancements, like 4K resolution, higher frame rates, ray tracing, and more.
+The available games for each console will be a huge deciding factor for a lot of gamers.
+The PS5 Digital will play all the same titles as the standard PS5, with all enhancements, like 4K resolution, higher frame rates, ray tracing, and more.

 Some of the biggest PS5 games out right now include Spider-Man: Miles Morales, Demon’s Souls, Sackboy: A Big Adventure, and Astro’s Playroom (free with the purchase of a console).
 Upcoming PS5 games to look forward to include Ratchet & Clank, Horizon Forbidden West, and the next God of War game.